-You have always been in the business of serving your customer.
-In your unique marketplace you deliver goods and services to your customers that make a difference to their lives; your products/services help your customers achieve their goals.
+You have always been in the business of serving your customers.
+In your unique marketplace, you deliver goods and services to your customers that make a difference in their lives; your products/services help your customers achieve their goals.

 CRM is much more of a concept and a change in the way you think about serving your customers than it is about technology.
-You can spend lots on technology, have an awesome running CRM system with no discernable difference to your customer service.
-Think twice about CRM and make sure it’s about serving your customer and refocus your energies on your customer.
-If there’s a service or product problem in your organization then solve that and get on with the job of serving.
+You can spend lots on technology, have an awesome running CRM system with no discernible difference to your customer service.
+Investing in a help desk solution that has CRM elements might be your best move.
+Tracking support, issues, and questions within the help desk is an effective business practice.

 This is as much a conceptual CRM system as anything.
 CRM, from a conceptual perspective, is about delivering the information everyone in your organization needs, when they need it, to service your customer.
 Consider a ticketing system rather than a CRM system.
 Issue tickets, keep customers in the loop and provide them with a portal.
 Serve them, and deliver what they need.

 Provide your customers with a portal to your system.